Kenny4297/Bookshelf-Harbor/README.md

 This project is licensed under the MIT license.

 ## Description
 Bookshelf Harbor is a digital platform that allows users to purchase any book from the Open Library API using Stripe, a mock credit card library.
+Due to Open Library having over 4.4 million books in its database, I choose to not to include a Book model, and simply use API fetch requests for getting data on a particular book.

 ## Motivation
 I wanted practice with creating a full stack E-Commerce website, since I have not created one before!